-This proxy statement is furnished in connection with the solicitation of proxies by the board of directors of Ameresco, Inc. for use at the 2015 annual meeting of stockholders, or the Annual Meeting, to be held at the offices of WilmerHale, 60 State Street, Boston, Massachusetts 02109, on May 21, 2015, at 11:00 a.m., local time, and at any adjournments of the Annual Meeting.
+This proxy statement is furnished in connection with the solicitation of proxies by the board of directors of Ameresco, Inc. for use at the 2017 annual meeting of stockholders, or the Annual Meeting, to be held at the offices of WilmerHale, 60 State Street, Boston, Massachusetts 02109, on June 1, 2017, at 11:00 a.m., local time, and at any adjournments of the Annual Meeting.
+In this proxy statement, unless expressly stated or the context otherwise requires, the use of "Ameresco," "the Company," "our," "we," or "us" refers to Ameresco, Inc.

-We are mailing this proxy statement, along with our annual report to stockholders for the fiscal year ended December 31, 2014, to our stockholders on or about April 30, 2015.
-Our annual report to stockholders includes a copy of our annual report on Form 10-K for the fiscal year ended December 31, 2014, as filed with the Securities and Exchange Commission, or the SEC, except for certain exhibits.
+We are mailing this proxy statement, along with our annual report to stockholders for the fiscal year ended December 31, 2016, to our stockholders on or about April 28, 2017.
+Our annual report to stockholders includes a copy of our annual report on Form 10-K for the fiscal year ended December 31, 2016, as filed with the Securities and Exchange Commission, or the SEC, except for certain exhibits.

-Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to Be Held on May 21, 2015
+Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to Be Held on June 1, 2017

-The proxy statement and our annual report to stockholders are available for viewing, printing and downloading on-line at the "Investors Relations - Annual Meeting" section of our website at www.ameresco.com.
+The proxy statement and our annual report to stockholders are available for viewing, printing and downloading on-line at the "Investor Relations - Annual Meeting" section of our website at www.ameresco.com.